|

 Enjoy these mini posters as a tool for teaching your students about the role of multisensory methods in learning.
 This visual aid demonstrates the importance of all the components of multisensory instruction, the visual, the auditory, and the kinesthetic.
 When students understand how these instructional methods help them, they are going to be more committed and less likely to avoid using the tools.
 I’ve included several different versions in this freebie to be representative.

-I hope these resources have you thinking about ways to empower your students with new knowledge about the brain!
+I hope these resources have you thinking about how you’re teaching kids about the brain!

 Share: